nationalarchives/miiify/README.md

 }
 ```

-Examine the repository to see all the commits:
+Examine the repository to see some commits:
 ```bash
 cd db ; git log -n3
 ```